wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 2.6.9 =

+WPSSO has been updated with new options to manage Title and Video settings.

 = 2.6.8 =

 Small fixes for BuddyPress and WooCommerce, improved HTML5 compliance, changes to the 'wpsso_title_seed' and 'wpsso_description_seed' filters.